wilmaplus/web-backend/README.md

 1. Copy file `config/config.json.example` to `config.json` and insert your Wilma API Key to `wilma_apikey`.
 If you wish to add a backup key, set its value to key `reserve_api_key`.
 To use reserve key instead of main, change `use_reserve` to `true`.

-2. Create server list cache with command `npm run cache-server`
+2. Create server list cache with command `npm run cache-server` (in production, set this command to run once a hour, i.e via cron)

 3. Start webserver with command `npm run server`, which should start an http server on default port 3000.
 (Set your custom port with env variable `PORT`).